 - 2-4 tablespoons plain unsweetened almond milk

 - ground and/or finely chopped almonds for rolling the bites in

 - hemp seeds for rolling the bites in

 Place the almonds and oats in a food processor and process until the mixture resembles a very fine crumb.
-Add the hemp seeds, protein powder, molasses, almond or cashew butter, dates, vanilla, cinnamon, ginger, cloves and sea salt.
+Add the hemp seeds, molasses, almond or cashew butter, dates, vanilla, cinnamon, ginger, cloves and sea salt.
 Process until the mixture is well combined, smooth and sticks together, scraping down the sides with a rubber spatula half way through.